Starting college or other post 16 options

 Knowing what to expect and where to find support can help make this journey a little easier and a lot less daunting.

-Top 5 tips to getting ready for Post 16 Education
+Top tips for getting ready for Post 16 Education

-Your school will have a careers adviser.
-Arrange to meet with them to discuss your ideas for the future.
-This can start as early as year 9.
+Your school will have a careers adviser, arrange to meet with them to discuss your ideas for the future.
+The earlier you can start thinking about Preparing for Adulthood, the better.
 And if you’re a little unsure of your options, then you can start some research online.
 Visit the national careers website for more information.

 It might be helpful to use a Young Person checklist (PDF, 116KB) to help you plan and keep track.

 It can be difficult to let new people know how best to support you, especially if you have additional needs/disabilities.
 It can help to write down who you are and what support you need, this will help the college or new setting get to know you.
-You can use a one page profile (PDF, 1.5MB) template.
+You could use a one page profile template.

-Your current school will also have a responsibility to inform the next setting of your support needs.
-If you or your parents/carers have any worries about the transition, then contact your school’s Special Education Needs/Disabilities Co-ordinator (SENDco) and ask what information is going to be shared.
-You can even follow this up with your next setting.
+Your current school will also have a responsibility to inform the next setting of any additional support needs.
+If you or your parents/carers have any worries about the transition, then contact your school’s Special Education Needs/Disabilities Co-ordinator (SENCO) and ask what information is going to be shared.

-If you have an EHCP then you will also need to let your SEND Keyworker know your post 16 preference.
-They will send you a letter asking for your preference at the beginning of Year 11.
-They will then consult for your place at a post 16 setting, and you should be informed by 31st March in Year 11.
-If you have an EHCP and want to attend a mainstream college/sixth form, you will still need to complete an application form via the settings website.
-You can find more information on children with EHCP's moving to a new phase of education
+If you have an EHCP then in addition to applying to the school/college directly, you will also need to let your SEND Caseworker know your post 16 preference.
+They will send you a letter asking for your preference.
+Once we know your preferences, the SEND team will consult for your place at a post 16 setting to ensure they can meet your support needs.
+You will be informed which post 16 setting can meet need by by 31st March in Year 11.
+You can find more information on children with EHCP's moving to a new phase of education.

 Most local schools are invited into the mainstream colleges at the end of year 10 to complete taster days.
 This will help you prepare for college and learn about the courses they offer.
 If you would like the opportunity to do some extra taster days, either let your school know or contact the college and ask if they can support these.